-It’s a bit pricier than many other options, and PupBox is much more geared toward puppies than other services.
-Past that, though, there’s not much that distinguishes it from the competition.
-It shares many of the same strengths and weaknesses of other subscription services.
+It’s a bit pricier than other services, and PupBox is much more geared toward puppies than other companies.
+However, there’s not much that distinguishes it from the competition.
+It shares many of the same strengths and weaknesses as other subscription services.

 Are their toys durable?

 Relatively speaking.
-They’re not designed for super chewers, although PupBox will provide tougher toys if you tell them that you have a Pit Bull or another heavy-chewing breed.
+They’re not designed for super chewers, but PupBox will provide tougher toys if you tell them you have a Pit Bull or another heavy-chewing breed.
 Their toys are similar to the middle-of-the-road options that you’d find at a pet store.

 What the Users Say

-Reviews of the quality of the items (or more specifically, the toys) are mixed.
+Reviews of the quality of the items (or, more specifically, the toys) are mixed.
 Many people say that they’re wonderful, while others say that their dog made short work of everything in the box.
-You know your dog — if they shred anything they come in contact with, the toys from PupBox likely won’t stand much of a chance against them.
+You know your dog; if they shred anything they come in contact with, the toys from PupBox likely won’t stand much of a chance.

 Their training aids generally get more favorable reviews.
-If you’re extremely experienced with dog training, some of the information may be old hat, but for everyone else, it should come in handy.
+If you’re incredibly experienced with dog training, some of the information may be useless, but it should come in handy for everyone else.

 Most of all, people love that their dog will have fresh toys and treats to enjoy every month.
 It’s a great way to spoil your best friend, and it requires almost no effort on your part.

-However, people hate the fact that the subscription automatically renews and that they can’t get out of their subscription early.
-This is truly a commitment, so don’t sign up unless you’re sure that you want to be in it for the long haul.
+However, people hate that the subscription automatically renews and that they can’t get out of their subscription early.
+PupBox is truly a commitment, so don’t sign up unless you’re sure that you want to be in it for the long haul.

 If you want to spoil your dog every month (but don’t want to go through the hassle of shopping for them), PupBox is a convenient solution to your problem.
 For a fee, you’ll get a box every month that’s full of treats, toys, and training aids.